2020 LinkedIn Video Guide: Why You Need It and How to Get Started

 Because LinkedIn functions differently than other social media platforms, posting and sharing videos don’t all happen on one front.

-Where you put your videos matters, and you even have a couple of options for the way you introduce videos to your connections.
+Where you put your videos on LinkedIn matters, and you even have a couple of options for the way you introduce videos to your connections.

 You can upload two kinds of videos on LinkedIn — embedded videos and native videos.